aaronsdevera/aaronsdevera.github.io/_posts/2015-04-22-wifi-punching-bag.md

 ---
 layout: post
-title: WiFi Punching Bag: Embedded Athletic Systems for Live Data Monitoring
+title: WiFi Punching Bag: Live Athletic Data Monitoring
 ---

 This is a test of a cloud-based platform to measure motion in athletic equipment.
 The first deployment of the sensor will be on a 100lb. punching bag, with a web companion program that will be tracking punch efficiency and power.
 The same system can be easily applied to wearable equipment like helmets/pads and allow for streaming diagnostic impact data (eg. how hard a player sustains a tackle).